 - Thesis title: Effect of personalised search on students in an e-learning environment

-- Anisha Fernando (from March 2013, UniSA IPS Scholarship holder)
+- Anisha Fernando (Co-supervision, UniSA IPS Scholarship holder, completed in 2017)

 - Thesis title: Privacy-enhanced personalisation of Web search

-- Jannatul Fardous (from August 2014, Australian Government APA Scholarship holder)
+- Jannatul Fardous (Principal supervision, Australian Government APA Scholarship holder, 2014-)

 - Thesis title: Invesigating mobile media users’ behaviours in tourism collaborative information retrieval

-- Jelina Haines (from February 2015, Australian Government APA Scholarship holder)
+- Jelina Haines (Principal supervision, Australian Government APA Scholarship holder, 2015-)

 - Thesis title: Researching the knowledge journey practices of Indigenous Elders and the younger generation: A community-based participatory study